s-pl70/me/_teaching/2014-spring-teaching-1.md

 ---

-Served as a Teaching Assistant during the Fall 2025 and Winter 2026 semesters at the University of Alberta.
+Served as a Teaching Assistant during the Fall 2025 semester at the University of Alberta.

 **"Course name - "MST 100 - Introduction to Media Studies"**